-With the prevalence of the internet and social media, it is easy for parents to get incorrect or inaccurate information about autism.
+With the prevalence of the internet and social media, it is easy for parents to get incorrect or inaccurate information about autism spectrum disorder.
 Publishing false information can spread different myths about autism online and can mislead parents into using solutions that might do more harm than good.

 Here are some interesting facts about autism worth sharing with friends and family:

 Everyone on the autism spectrum has something unique to offer the world.
-Children with autism are passionate, accepting, and open-minded.
+Most children with autism are passionate, accepting, and open-minded.

 Different children with autism will have their own set of challenges and talents.
 There is a saying: “If you met one person with autism, you met one person with autism.”
 It is often a misconception that all people with autism have superior intelligence (as in the movie Rain Man).